Get the latest updates, information, and Frequently Asked Questions from Medical Education and Graduate Medical Education.

 How are student voices being considered in the design of the Clinical Experience Rotation?

-Student members of the Medical Education Student Council are part of the working group to help design the Clinical Experience Rotation.
-Please reach out to MESC if you would like to be involved.
+Student members of the Medical Education Student Council are part of the F2/Curriculum governance committee/working group to help design the Clinical Experience Rotation.
+Please reach out to Maria Castro, Alex Merriman, and Carmen Lee if you would like to be involved.

 Why can’t students return to clerkships when clerkships are ready to have students?